Mark-B-88/dynamic_landing_page/README.md

 ## Creating dynamic list items

-This function creates dynamic anchor tags that are added to the navbar's list items :
+This function creates dynamic anchor tags that are added to the navbar's list items, it also provides a ***"smooth scrolling"*** effect at certain vertical parts of the page :

 ```javascript
 const listLinks = () => {